 Plant Growth Factors: Plant Hormones Thought Questions Explain the science behind the following gardening questions: 1.
-A couple of times a year, I sheer my shrubs into nice rounded shapes.
-Now my shrubs have large woody stems with a lot of dead branches.
 2. Plant Hormones and Plant Growth Regulators Another factor in plant growth is the influence of plant hormones.
 Plant growth regulators are chemicals applied by a horticulturist to regulate plant growth.
 Plant Hormones Different hormones affect different plant processes.
 Auxins produced in the terminal buds suppress the growth of side buds and stimulate root growth.
 Figure 1.
 Gibberellins affect: The rate of cell division Flowering Increase in size of leaves and fruits Seed and bud dormancy Induction of growth at lower temperatures (used to green up lawns 2 to 3 weeks earlier) Cytokinins promote cell division, and influence cell differentiation and aging of leaves.
 Hormone Influence on Pruning Understanding hormones is key to proper pruning.
 Figure 2.
+Heading cuts (removal of a branch tip) releases the apical dominance caused by auxins from the terminal bud.
 Figure 3.
-Tropism
+Tropism Figure 4.
+Figure 5.

 The Biology Project PWHS: Thermodynamics: Convection The Movement of Heat by Convection Heat can move from one place to another by the process of convection in any fluid (a word that includes liquids, gases and plasmas).
 This happens when one part of the fluid has a higher temperature than its surroundings, and thus expands.
 When it expands it becomes less dense, and therefore rises, while the colder fluid rushes in below to fill the space.
 The process of convection: is what makes all the water in a pot boil rather than just the water at the bottom is responsible for keeping lakes and oceans from freezing from the bottom up (see Water: the Great Anomaly handout) lets birds of prey and gliders fly without flapping their wings or using an engine is an essential part of many geologic processes is largely responsible for solar flares and the granulated appearance of the sun’s surface is responsible for the ‘great ocean conveyer belt’ which keeps the oceans circulating, which keeps much of Europe from freezing!
 Home